I just downloaded a white paper that’s almost two-thirds overhead?!

 The back matter is cut down to a final page of boilerplate and corporate contact information.

-Of course, this document would be more effective if it had at least one concept graphic to communicate more visually… but the original didn’t have one either.
+Of course, this document would be more effective if it had at least one infographic to communicate more visually… but the original didn’t have one either.

 What do you think?
-Would that make for a slimmer, more effective document?
+Would all this make for a slimmer, more effective document?
+Do empty, time-and-ink-wasting pages of overhead bother you too?
 Or am I just nitpicking?